Spontaneous rotating vortex rings in a parametrically driven polariton fluid: Pumping scheme

-We build upon previous work in polariton OPO condensates \cite{szymanskamarchettichap} by using $F_p(\vect{r},t)=\mathcal{F}_{p} (r) \, e^{i(k_p r - \omega_p t)}$, and a smoothed top-hat spatial profile $\mathcal{F}_{p} (r)$.
+We build upon previous theoretical work in polariton fluids \cite{marchetti2012vortices} by proposing a new parametric pumping scheme $F_p(\mathbf{r},t)$.
+We use $F_p(\mathbf{r},t)=\mathcal{F}_{p} (r) \, e^{i(k_p r - \omega_p t)}$, and a smoothed top-hat spatial profile $\mathcal{F}_{p} (r)$.
 This pumping configuration corresponds to a circularly symmetric profile, with constant radial currents given by $|\textbf{k}_p| \hat{\textbf{r}}$.
-The absolute value of the Fourier transform (zeroth order Hankel transform) of the pump field in two-dimensional momentum space $|F_p(\vect{k})|$ can be seen in Fig.~\ref{fig:pump} (a); it is a ring of radius $|\vect{k}_p|$.
+The absolute value of the Fourier transform (zeroth order Hankel transform) of the pump field in two-dimensional momentum space $|F_p(\mathbf{k})|$ is shown in Fig.~\ref{fig:pump} (a); it is a ring of radius $|\mathbf{k}_p|$.
 The profile of the ring is shown in detail in a cut along $k_y=0$ in Fig.~\ref{fig:pump} (b), along with the real and imaginary parts.
 This pumping scheme could be realized in experiments with the aid of an axicon lens, or engineered using the phase of the laser pump, and a spatial light modulator.
 It leads to the generation of an OPO state that is circularly symmetric both in real and in momentum space.

-However, in order to investigate the dynamical stability of the symmetric system, symmetry must be broken explicitly by a small perturbation once it has reached a steady state.
+However, in order to investigate the dynamical stability of the steady-state symmetric system, a small perturbation has to be added.
 We use a weak probe field in resonance with the signal mode, but any other weak symmetry-breaking perturbation would work equally well.
-Experimentally, any small in-plane variation of the cavity field would break the symmetry.
 In what follows we only consider the photonic component of the polariton field since it is the quantity measured in experiments.